 In early May, 2017, Trump shared highly classified information with the Russian foreign minister that likely exposed top secret sources of US intelligence.
 Trump spokesmen first denied, then acknowledged the leak of classified intelligence and gave differing explanations of the extent of information shared.

 A few days later, Trump publicly revealed that the classified information came from Israeli intelligence, which could have endangered Israeli intelligence assets.

-17. Trump committed obstruction of Justice by firing the FBI Director to thwart an investigation into his campaign’s contacts with Russia.
+20. Trump committed obstruction of Justice by firing the FBI Director to thwart the Russia investigation.